johnnymadigan/undertale-musicbox/README.md

 ![adjust tempo](/img/adjust-tempo.gif)

-Finally, click on *'Code'* to toggle the code editor and expand the Serial Monitor pane to see messages & timestamps.
+Click on *'Code'* to toggle the code editor and expand the Serial Monitor pane to see messages & timestamps.
 These timestamps are designed for you to see the intervals between each note, allowing for a more visual depiction when changing tempo.

 ![serial monitor](/img/serial-monitor.gif)

 # **Dependencies**
-*Autodesk's Tinkercad* is required to view and operate the music box online.
+Autodesk's **8Tinkercad** is required to view and operate the music box online.
 You do not need an account and you may use any browser you wish.
-Performance will vary depending on your device / internet connection.
+Performance will vary depending on your device / internet connection.'